 You may want to bookmark this post, because I’m going to come back to it every few months and update anything that’s changed.
 In it, I’m going to talk about all the ways that hackers can get control of your WordPress blog, and then about many things you can do to secure WordPress blogs.
 And I’m going to keep it as short as I can, but it’s a lengthy topic.

 First, you want to understand the ways that hackers get into your site.
 There are 4 main methods:

 - Malicious Code.
 Theme and plug-in developers can insert malicious code into their software.
-From the moment you install one of these, that code is creating back doors to let into your website.
+From the moment you install one of these, that code is creating back doors to let the developer into your website.

 - Compromised logins.
 A hacker can infiltrate your blog if he or she has your WordPress login or the login for your host/server.
 You may know that second one better as your cPanel login or your FTP login.